Punam Phuyal

 Worshiping goddess has been practiced since historical period of time.
 The venus of Hohle Fels proved that female goddess were being worshiped since ancient time.
 Female statue (nari murti) dating back to 1st, 2nd century are the evidence of the practice of worshipping goddess in past time as well.

 Sakti (female) are the powerful beings who can reproduce, Even the earth is also considered as female since it grows and feed living beings.
-Thus, the Kumari ghar was built to worship goddess, in respect of female, to show gratitude towards the divine power and fertility cult.
+Thus, the Kumari ghar was built to worship living goddess, in respect of female, to show gratitude towards the divine power and fertility cult.
+This article is about Kumari and Kumari house of Kathmandu durbar square.
+It is an important historcal house one must visit in Kathmandu.

 The form of Kumari based on the age: